What Are Sales Orders?

 Order Processing and Fulfillment

-The sales order is forwarded to the fulfillment or production team, which prepares the order for shipping or service delivery.
-The process includes:
+The sales order goes to the fulfillment or production team, which prepares it for shipping or service delivery.
+This step usually includes:

 - Generating picking and packing slips for warehouse teams